Node-Fetch Proxy Tutorial for 2025

 Eugenijus Denisov

-Node Fetch is a popular library that brings the Fetch API to Node.js.
-With it, you can connect to pages, send post data, and request contents.
-Making it a suitable tool for many tasks, including Node.js web scraping .
+Node-Fetch is a popular library that brings the Fetch API to Node.js.
+With it, you can connect to pages, send post data, and request contents, which makes it a suitable tool for many tasks, including Node.js web scraping .
 In addition, Node.js includes default support for the fetch function since v18.

 How Do I Use a Node-Fetch Proxy?